IstoraMandiri/meteor-backup-restore/readme.md

 **Meteor.downloadBackup** will call the `downloadBackup` method, have the server generate a mongodump, tarball it, create a http endpoint, and automatically redirecting the user to the download link when it is ready.

+It wraps `Meteor.call('downloadBackup')`

 ```coffeescript
 Template.myTemplate.events
   'click #download-backup' : ->
     Meteor.downloadBackup()
 ```

-**Metoer.uploadBackup** accepts a file object.
+**Meteor.uploadBackup** accepts a file object.
 It reads that file as a binary blob in the browser, and sends it to an `uploadBackup` method.
 Once server-side, the tarball is extracted and is used with `mongorestore`, which will drop the current database and replace it with the uploaded data.

+It wraps `Meteor.call('uploadBackup')`

 ```coffeescript
   'change #upload-backup': (e) ->
      Meteor.uploadBackup e.currentTarget.files[0], ->